mebauer/PUI2018_mb6203/HW3_mb6203/README.md

 # PUI2018 HW 3 #

-# Part 1: perform the instruction in deleteData.md: delete data and its history from a GitHub repo #
+# Part 1: Perform the instruction in deleteData.md: delete data and its history from a GitHub repo #

-## Assignment 1: Delete data and its history from a GitHub repo##
+## Assignment 1: Delete data and its history from a GitHub repo ##

 Create File and Commit to Repo